Recent Initiatives

 Assistance in facilitating Employment

-5 survivors had been employed in Lemon Tree Hotels (fast growing hotel chain in India) and 3 of the survivors are employed in SREI Foundation itself (2017-2018).
+5 survivors had been employed in Lemon Tree Hotels (fast growing hotel chain in India) and 3 of the survivors are employed in our foundation itself (2017-2018).
 Monetary assistance for starting business and vocational courses are also provided to many survivors by ASWWF.

 Awareness